amnescher/Kubernetes_demo/README.md

+# Requirements:
+A kubeurnetes cluster with at least one GPU node with GPU memory> 25GB.
 ## Configure the Git Container Registry (GCR)

 To pull microservice image from Github Container Registry, a personal access token needs to be provided to be able to pull images from GCR.
 Having `GIT_TOKEN`, it needs to be added to Docker authentication file using the following command: